 Please refer to Attachments 2a, 2b, and 2c detailing fund activities under the heading of "EXPENDITURES".
-The break-down of funding sources for each capital project is contained in the City's budget.
-A summary of capital projects funded by the development impact fees, as indicated in the City's budget for Fiscal Years 2019-20 and 2020-21, is included as Attachment 3.
+A summary of capital improvement projects funded by the development impact fees, as indicated in the City's budget for Fiscal Years 2019-20 and 2020-21, is included as Attachment 3.